‘Dancing With The Stars’ Cheryl Burke & AJ McLean Stun Fans With Major IG Announcement

 Cheryl is married to actor Matthew Lawrence.
 AJ is wed to wife Rochelle and the couple shares two children, Ava and Lyric.

 Cheryl wore her dark hair straight and cut into a fashionable shoulder-length bob.
 It was worn parted to one side.
-She donned a sparkling pink shirt.
+She rocked a sparkling pink shirt.
 The oversized neckline fell seductively over her left shoulder in the snap.
 She smiled directly at the photographer.

 View this post on Instagram